Gujar Khan

 Gujar Khan is located approximately 57 km southeast of Islamabad, the capital of Pakistan, and 220 km to the northwest of Lahore, the capital of Punjab.
 It is bounded on the north by Rawalpindi, Islamabad, and Attock, on the south by Jhelum, Lahore, and Gujrat, on the east by Azad Kashmir, and Kahuta and on the west by Chakwal and Khushab.

 Situated in the heart of the Pothohar Plateau in northern Punjab, the city and surrounding region is renowned for their martial culture and is sometimes referred to as the 'Land of Martyrs, having produced two recipients of the Nishan-i-Haider.
-There is the main district hospital in the center of the city, along with many other private and public medical and care services.

 History

-The place was named due to the large population of Gujjars which inhabited this area.
-Some Gujjar settlements are still present in the Gujar Khan Tehsil.
+Gujjar Khan city took its name from the Punjabi Gujjar community who are the oldest inhabitants of the city.
+There are also many Gujjar present in the Gujar Khan Tehsil.
 The modern town was developed by the British colonial authorities after the region came under British rule in 1848.